Ticker-tape parade: History

-Ticker tape technology became obsolete in the 1960s, as television and computers came into use for transmitting financial information.
+Ticker tape as such became obsolete in the 1960s, as television and computers came into use for transmitting financial information.
 Modern parades utilize waste office paper and toilet paper that have been cut using conventional paper shredders.
 The city also distributes paper confetti.

 Confetti falls on the street during the Desert Storm Welcome Home parade in New York City in 1991.